Amy Coney Barrett update: What’s next for the Senate confirmation vote?

-Amid an already heated election season, President Trump’s Supreme Court nomination of judge Amy Coney Barrett to fill the late Ruth Bader Ginsburg’s seat remains a political flashpoint.
+In an already heated election season, President Trump’s Supreme Court nomination of judge Amy Coney Barrett to fill the late Ruth Bader Ginsburg’s seat remains a political flashpoint.

 After the nomination was announced last month, the Republican-led Senate vowed to move swiftly to confirm Coney Barrett before Election Day.
-Democrats have pushed back, arguing that citizens should be given a say in how their country is represented on the Supreme Court by way of the presidential election.
-Their argument echoes comments made by Republicans in 2016, when they refused to consider President Obama’s SCOTUS pick, Merrick Garland, a full six months before the election.
+Democrats have pushed back, arguing that citizens should be given a say in how their country is represented on the highest court in the land by way of the presidential election.
+Their argument echoes comments made by Republicans in 2016, when they refused to consider President Obama’s Supreme Court pick, Merrick Garland, a full six months before the election.

-Yet as the Senate and Senate Judiciary Committee wield the power of confirmation, Democrats can do very little to block the confirmation process, which Republicans have indicated is imminent.
+Yet as the Senate and Senate Judiciary Committee wield the power of confirmation, Democrats can do very little to block the confirmation process—which according to Republicans, is imminent.

 What’s the latest update?